Runtimes

 Python runtime

 The Python runtime lives under py/ and is published as the wheel tabletheory_py-X.Y.Z-py3-none-any.whl.
-The importable module inside that wheel is theorydb_py — the wheel asset name and the importable package name differ.
-It targets Python 3.14 and the AWS SDK for Python (boto3).
+The canonical importable module inside that wheel is tabletheory_py.
+It targets Python 3.12+ and the AWS SDK for Python (boto3).

 The Python runtime is a peer implementation of the TableTheory contract — not a port.
 It passes the same P0 contract scenarios as Go and TypeScript independently.